Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 <br>

-# Disease Profiles & Risk Attribution
+# Cause-Specific Mortality & Risk Attribution

-Within each of the cause-specific mortality outlined above, there are multivariate reasons as to how they develop, their associated risk exposures, and what we can do to mitigate them.
-In the following section I uniquely identified each of these diseases, provided a summary from the National Library of Medicine, identified their risk factors and quantified relevant public health metrics.
+In the following section, each leading cause of mortality is analyzed using a consistent framework that combines medical definitions from the National Library of Medicine, observed trends in disease burden, simple summaries of their public health significance, and the strongest risk contributors supported by quantitative evidence on disability-adjusted life years (DALYs).
+Included are risk factor tables that highlight the strength of association between exposures and outcomes, along with attribution estimates that show what percent of each disease is linked to preventable risks.

 ## Cardiovascular diseases